Koselugo (Selumetinib)

 What If You Miss a Dose?

-Important: Never take a double dose (two doses at the same time) to make up for forgotten individual doses.
+Important: Never take two doses at the same time to make up for a missed dose.

 Available Tablet Strengths